 (7) ERCOT may issue an RTM Resettlement Statement after the issuance of an RTM Final Statement in order to resolve approved disputes related to Section 5.6.5.2, RUC Make-Whole Payment and RUC Clawback Charge for Resources Receiving OSAs.

+(6) ERCOT may issue RTM Resettlement Statements after the timeline referenced in paragraph (2) above if directed by the ERCOT Board, the result of a resolution of an Alternative Dispute Resolution Procedure, or under the Procedure for Return of Settlement Funds.

+(7) If ERCOT is required to issue a Resettlement Statement per this Section, but resettlement is not practicable due to system limitations, ERCOT shall make the adjustments through a separate Invoice that is produced outside of normal Settlement Invoices.
+The appropriate payments and charges, along with settlement quality information, shall be supplied to all impacted Market Participants.

 9.19.1 Default Uplift Invoices

 (1) ERCOT shall collect the total short-pay amount for all Settlement Invoices for a month, less the total payments expected from a payment plan, from Qualified Scheduling Entities (QSEs) and CRR Account Holders.
 ERCOT must pay the funds it collects from payments on Default Uplift Invoices to the Entities previously short-paid.
 ERCOT shall notify those Entities of the details of the payment.